 Milk, it does the body good.
-But did you know it may also be good for the garden?
+Did you know it may also be good for the garden as well?
 Using milk as fertilizer has been an old-time remedy in the garden for many generations.
-In addition to helping with plant growth, feeding plants with milk can also alleviate many issues in the garden—from calcium deficiencies to viruses and powdery mildew.
+In addition to helping with plant growth, feeding plants with milk can also alleviate many issues in the garden, from calcium deficiencies to viruses and powdery mildew.
 Let’s find out how to take advantage of the beneficial fertilizer components in milk.

 Milk Fertilizer Benefits

 Like us, plants use calcium for growth.
-A lack of calcium is indicated when plants look stunted and do not grow to their full potential.
-Blossom end rot, which is commonly seen in squash, tomatoes and peppers, is caused by a calcium deficiency.
+A lack of calcium is indicated when plants look stunted and don’t grow to their full potential.
+Blossom end rot, which is commonly seen in squash, tomatoes, and peppers, is caused by a calcium deficiency.
 Feeding plants with milk ensures they will get enough moisture and calcium.